A Modern Platform for e-Government

 - High Availability Through the Use of Service Replicas

 The replica makes sure that all the code and data is always safe on another box.
 Such replica must be maintained by the API platform software without relying on shared infrastructure or single point of failure (sharing the same SAN).
-Such architecture is also know as “shared nothing” and allows the service to be deployed on commodity hardware on-premises or in the cloud.
+Such architecture is also known as “shared nothing” and allows the service to be deployed on commodity hardware on-premises or in the cloud.

 - Data Transformation